 - Your overall debt.
 Carrying at least some debt is good; too much debt looks risky.

 - Length of your credit history.This is how long you've been borrowing.
 Longer is better.

 - Variety of types of credit.
 Lenders like to see a variety of credit types, from car loans to credit cards to student loans, and so on.

 Fixed rate mortgage or adjustable rate?
 Shorter term or longer term?
 Conventional mortgage or FHA loan?
 Finding the right loan can feel overwhelming.
 Luckily, guidance is available.

 Account Representatives at First Equity Mortgage will work with you to find the home loan that's right for you - at competitive rates.
-You can lock in with the Drees Freeze benefit.
-(See the Following for more information.)
-First Equity with coordinate with you and Drees, to help keep you on track.
+You can lock in with the Drees Freeze benefit (see below for more information).
+First Equity will coordinate with you and Drees, to help keep you on track.

-As the mortgage lending arm of The Drees Company, First Equity Mortgage has been financing new home construction for more than 30 years.
+As the mortgage lending arm of The Drees Company, First Equity Mortgage has been financing new home construction for over 40 years.
 Being a part of the Drees family of home building companies enables First Equity to streamline your home financing experience.
 The fewer the players, the simpler the process.
 The more coordination with your builder, the fewer the surprises.